ninabelikova/tell-me/README.md

 # TellMe

-TellMe is Ruby gem for setting simple reminders with natural language processiing on MacOs.
+TellMe is a Ruby gem for setting simple reminders with natural language processiing on MacOs.

 ## Installation